jaysonwebb/rops-airflow/README.md

 ## Initial tests
 The initial tests were geared toward just being able to read and write to/from an Airtable base (`WriteToAirtable.ipynb`).
 The file `secrets.json` has various API KEYS and other secrets necessary to access a given Airtable tab.
 The file `secrets2.json` serves the same purpose but has info for the test database that Maggie set up.
 The initial tests were completed in early July.

 You'll want to use 'pip install airtable' to use the airtable api.
+Instructions for for [airtable api](https://pypi.org/project/airtable/)

 ## Second round testing
 **Updated 25 July 2022**.
 The second round of testing will involve the files `WriteToAirtable_test2.ipynb` and 'secrets2.json' and will be focused on using an account sid from Airtable to (1) query data from Presto (probably for a subset of accounts) and (2) update one or more fields in Airtable.
 Again, we're just trying to see if things can be done at all.
 We might want to go ahead and scale to using Airflow at this stage.
 I'll leave that to Kunal.